 An example of a terminal program which runs on both Windows, Mac, and Linux is CoolTerm (https://freeware.the-meiers.org/).
 The screen shots below is from CoolTerm on a Windows PC.
-PuTTY is another applicable terminal program (see further down, under Ethernet via a terminal).

 Before connecting to the instrument, the Connection-Options have to be adjusted.
 Please update the port number with the previously found port ID: